JackSzwergold/Cheat-Sheets/content/Ubuntu - Let’s Encrypt Items.md

 	sudo certbot renew --dry-run

 Output should be clear and human readable.
 If there are errors it could be network related, firewall related or even related to the Apache config automatically redirecting from HTTP to HTTPS.

-***

-*Ubuntu - Let’s Encrypt Items (c) by Jack Szwergold; written on November 3, 2019.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*